ttlarson1/LibraryManager/LibraryManagementSystem/README.txt

 To run the program you must call it from an IDE or terminal on LibraryManager with a Java compiler.

-There are some implmentations that I plan to add in the future.
-Its a shell of what it will be.
+There are some implementations that I plan to add in the future.
+It's a shell of what it will be.

-If you are stuck at any point the file data is saved directly to the folders and cntrl+c quits the program instantly from the teriminal.
+If you are stuck at any point the file data is saved directly to the folders and cntrl+c quits the program instantly from the terminal.